How to Develop APIs with Django REST Framework [Step-by-Step Guide]

 $ exec "$SHELL"

-At this point, install the latest stable version of Python.
+At this step of the Django API tutorial, install the latest stable version of Python.
 Now this…

 $ pyenv install 3.7.4

 … and create an environment for your project.

 Now, we’ll create a project folder and navigate to the newly created directory.